MichaelBoitmann/Muebles-ReactJS/README.md

 👉 **JavaScript-like Tasks with Tailwind**: Discover how Tailwind CSS can be used to achieve tasks that typically require JavaScript code

-## While building a beautiful Nike Website with a,
+## While creating a simple furniture website a,

-👉 **Complex Hero Section**: A visually appealing hero section showcasing key elements.
+👉 **Complex Header Section**: A visually appealing hero section showcasing key elements.

-👉 **Popular Products Showcase**: A section highlighting popular Nike products
+👉 **WHy Choosing Us**: A section highlighting popular Nike products

 👉 **About Us Section**: An informative "About Us" section with a unique design.

-👉 **Special Offers**: Showcase special offers in an eye-catching manner
+👉 **Materials Section**: Showcase special offers in an eye-catching manner

-👉 **Testimonials**: A testimonials section for a captivating user experience
+👉 **Client Reviews**: A review section for a captivating user experience

-👉 **Newsletter Integration**: A newsletter section with Tailwind styling, encouraging user engagement
+👉 **Services**: A services section with Tailwind styling, encouraging user engagement

 👉 **Footer**: A comprehensive footer section containing various links